“Good afternoon. Welcome to Puzzle Café!” said 20-year-old Jose Canoy when I entered the door.

 “Here is your menu.
 Please write down your order here,” he said, and handed me the menu, pen, and clipboard where I could tick my orders.

-Jose had been practicing his lines all day.
+Jose was practicing his lines all day.
 He is one of six siblings, and was diagnosed with low functioning autism when he was a child.
 His family opened Puzzle Gourmet Store and Café a few weeks ago.
 “We drew inspiration from our very own Jose to create a living example of how autism and other disabilities should be an opportunity for everybody to educate, accept, and understand,” Ciab said.
 “A lack of understanding ultimately makes it difficult for people diagnosed with autism to ‘fit’ in society.”

 More than 56 million people in the United States alone have some type of disability.
 In the Philippines, there is an estimated one million cases of autism.
 There is a lack of medical access for autism and mental health, but there has been an increase in information and advocacy .